-In the world of E-Commerce, fulfillment, customer satisfaction, speed and reliability are key.
-You want to run your business with a customer-centric focus, deliver your products in a timely and efficient manner, while ensuring that you’re making a profit.
+In the world of e-commerce, fulfillment, customer satisfaction, speed and reliability are key.
+You want to run your e-commerce startup with a customer-centric focus, deliver your products in a timely and efficient manner while ensuring that you’re making a profit.
 And, after a certain point, you want to grow and scale up your business to new markets.
 It’s an ambitious goal, but an achievable goal, if done correctly.
 The challenge, however, lies in how you do it.

 - You want to grow your business in existing markets, win more customers and improve retention to get loyal repeat customers.